 1. Start Your Day at Hermosa Beach

-This laid-back beach town is located in the South Bay region of Los Angeles County, and it’s one of my favorite areas in Los Angeles.
+This laid-back beach town is located in the South Bay region of Los Angeles County, one of my favorite areas in Los Angeles.
 Honestly, I’d skip Venice Beach to come here any day of the week.

 Park near Hermosa Beach Pier Plaza.
 If you’re starting here early morning, it shouldn’t be too difficult to find a parking spot.

 Take a stroll along the Hermosa Beach Pier, walk down to the beach, and sink your toes in the sand.
 Enjoy the quiet from these early morning hours and just listen to those waves crash against the shores.

 You can spend the time here exploring or have breakfast at one of the ocean view restaurants or get take out for a picnic on the beach.
 The Good Stuff on the Strand works for dine-in or take-out.

 Hermosa Beach | Google Map It